Will o' the Wisp (comics): Powers and abilities

-As a result of exposure to Jackson Arvad and James Melvin's "magno-chamber", Will-O'-The-Wisp has the ability to control the electromagnetic particles that make up his body.
-This enables him to vary the density of his body to make part, or all, of his body intangible or rock hard similar to the synthezoid Vision.
+After being caught in a "magno-chamber" of his design, Jackson Arvad gained the ability to control the electromagnetic particles that make up his body.
+This enables him to vary the density of his body to make himself intangible or rock-solid.
 He also has superhuman strength at higher densities, and has superhuman speed and durability.
-Also, he has the ability of flight, and at subsonic speeds, Will-O'-The-Wisp appears to be nothing more than a glowing sphere.
 Will-O'-The-Wisp can also mesmerize people for a short period of time.
-Will-O'-The-Wisp can will the molecules of his body to oscillate at a small distance from his body, making him look like an ethereal glowing sphere.

 Jackson Arvad is a brilliant scientist, especially in the field of electromagnetics, with a master's of science degree in electrical engineering.